ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 ### 7. Warp the detected lane boundaries back onto the original image.

-Finally lanes identified from the warped image is projected back to unsitorted image using inverse transform matrix (Minv) using same corners for source and destination.
-The area between the accurately identified the lanes are highligted on the images as well as the offset and curvature information.
+Finally lanes identified from the warped image is projected back to undistorted image using inverse transform matrix (Minv) using same corners for source and destination.
+The area between the accurately identified the lanes are highlighted on the images as well as the offset and curvature information.

 The following function ```unwrap(undistorted_img, left_fitx, right_fitx, ploty, Minv)``` uses